chokkalingamk/AI_programming_class/Day4_ObjectDetection/readme.md

 - It then applies a Gaussian blur and thresholding to the difference image to reduce noise and highlight the moving objects.
 - If the area of the contour of the moving object is greater than a predefined threshold, it considers it as a moving object and draws a rectangle around it.

-# Motion Detection with OpenCV

-This Python script implements a basic motion detection system using OpenCV.
-It continuously captures frames from a webcam, identifies moving objects, and displays a bounding box around them.

-## Libraries

-The script utilizes the following libraries:

-* OpenCV (cv2): For computer vision tasks like image processing and video capturing.
-* Time (time): To introduce a delay between frames for smoother processing.
-* imutils (imutils): A utility library for image processing tasks, used for resizing images in this script.

 ## Code Breakdown